 Our products require specialized parts which have become more difficult to source.
 In some cases, we have had to purchase such parts from third-party brokers at substantially higher prices.
 Additionally, to mitigate for component shortages, we have increased inventory levels.
 In the event demand doesn't materialize, we would need to hold excess inventory for several quarters.
-Alternatively, we may be unable to source sufficient components, even from third-party brokers, at any price, to meet customer demand, resulting in high levels of unshippable backlog.
+Alternatively, we may be unable to source sufficient components, even from third-party brokers, at any price, to meet customer demand, resulting in high levels of backlog that we were unable to ship.
 We have placed non-cancellable inventory orders for certain products in advance of our normal lead times to secure normal and incremental future supply and capacity and may need to continue to do so in the future.

-The Company increased inventory by approximately \$4.9 million during the six months ended September 30, 2022 which was a planned increase in inventory as part of the Company's supply chain strategy.
-During the three months ended September 30, 2022, inventory decreased from June 30, 2022 by a net \$0.5 million and we had working capital of approximately \$26.0 million as of September 30, 2022.
-The cash flow used in operating activities of our continuing operations was approximately \$13.6 million which was primarily driven by the planned increase in inventory and the continued re-design of certain circuit boards as part of the Company's supply chain strategy to help assure the Company has product and raw materials to satisfy customer demand, and the net operating loss as a result of higher inventory component costs related to the global supply chain constraints.
+Due to the supply chain environment, the Company increased inventory by approximately \$4.5 million during the nine months ended December 31, 2022 as part of the Company's supply chain strategy.
+During the three months ended December 31, 2022, inventory decreased from September 30, 2022 by a net \$0.4 million and we had working capital of approximately \$24.7 million as of December 31, 2022.
+The cash flow used in operating activities of our continuing operations was approximately \$10.8 million, resulting in \$2.8 million of cash provided by continuing operations during the three months ended December 31, 2022.
+Cash used during the fiscal year was primarily driven by the planned increase in inventory and the continued re-design of certain circuit boards as part of the Company's supply chain strategy to help assure the Company has enough product to satisfy customer demand, and the net operating loss as a result of higher inventory component costs related to the global supply chain constraints.
 The Company's tactics to mitigate the current global supply chain issues included re-designing certain circuit boards to accommodate computer chips that are more readily available in the market at more reasonable prices, and by accumulating inventory in the first two quarters of fiscal year 2023.
-The increase in inventory purchases and in particular components purchased in the secondary markets will be curtailed and the Company does not expect to continue to accumulate inventory in the future, in the same magnitude, in future periods.
-However, we may remain supply-constrained beyond the fiscal quarter ended September 30, 2022.
-If such efforts are not successful for the foreseeable future, the company may need to further adjust its operations to have sufficient liquidity.
+The increase in inventory purchases and in particular components purchased in the secondary markets has been curtailed, and the Company does not expect to continue to accumulate inventory in the future, in the same magnitude, in future periods.
+However, we might encounter additional supply-chain constraints in the future.
+If we do, the company may need to further adjust its operations to have sufficient liquidity.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law in the United States.
 The CARES Act provides relief to U.S. corporations through financial assistance programs and modifications to certain income tax provisions.
-The Company is applying certain beneficial provisions of the CARES Act, including the payroll tax deferral and the alternative minimum tax acceleration.
+The Company applied certain beneficial provisions of the CARES Act, including the payroll tax deferral and the alternative minimum tax acceleration.
 Refer to Note 5, Income Taxes, for more information.

 The Pandemic has had an impact on the Company's human capital.
 While our Santa Ana product and commercial operations facility has remained open throughout the Pandemic, easing of Pandemic restrictions imposed by local and state authorities has allowed a larger portion of our workforce to return to our various facilities while others continue to work remotely.
 The Company's information technology infrastructure has proven sufficiently flexible to minimize disruptions in required duties and responsibilities.
 Additionally, we have been able to timely file financial reports.
 We believe we have the infrastructure to efficiently work remotely during the Pandemic.
-We do not expect to incur significant costs to safely reopen our facilities to all our employees.